 Does eSIM offer the same speed as a local SIM?

 It depends on the provider.
 The best international eSIMs use local 4G/LTE and 5G networks in roaming, which in practice offers similar speeds to a local SIM.
-However, in some destinations, roaming may have lower network priority during peak hours.
+However, in some destinations, roaming might have lower network priority during peak hours.